Joe Dante

-Joseph James Dante Jr. (/ˈdɑːnteɪ/; born November 28, 1946) is an American film director.
+Joe Dante (/ˈdɑːnteɪ/; born November 28, 1946) is an American film director.
 His films—notably Gremlins (1984) alongside its sequel, Gremlins 2: The New Batch (1990)—often mix the 1950s-style B movie genre with 1960s radicalism and cartoon comedy.

 Dante's output includes the films Piranha (1978), The Howling (1981), Explorers (1985), Innerspace (1987), The 'Burbs (1989), Matinee (1993), Small Soldiers (1998), and Looney Tunes: Back in Action (2003).
 His work for television and cable include the social satire The Second Civil War (1997), episodes of the anthology series Masters of Horror ("Homecoming" and "The Screwfly Solution") and Amazing Stories, as well as Police Squad! and Hawaii Five-0.

 Early life

 Dante was born in Morristown, New Jersey, and grew up in nearby Livingston.
 His father was an Italian-American professional golfer who encouraged him to play sports; however, Dante was more interested in drawing cartoons and frequenting Saturday matinees at the cinema.
 Dante was 12 when Famous Monsters of Filmland, a magazine dedicated to horror films, came onto news shelves.
 He soon wrote to the magazine with reviews of certain horror films, which he did for a number of years.

 Dante had originally planned on becoming a cartoonist, but was told that it wasn't a real art form and that he should try something else.
 While attending the Philadelphia College of Art, Dante realized he was more inclined toward filmmaking: